plepe/pgmapcss/doc/API.md

 The `{style_id}_check` and `{style_id}_match` functions each return 0..n rows of type `{style_id}_result`.

 ## Function {style_id}_check
-Checks whether an objects matches any of the selectors in the CSS style at the current zoom level.
+Checks whether a single object matches any of the selectors in the CSS style at the current zoom level and returns the resulting properties.
 May return 0..n rows (a row per pseudo element), ordered by 'object-z-index' (asc, default 0).

 Example usage (for style_id 'test'):
 ```sql